FRACerqueira/PromptPlus/README.md

     - Terminal.app

 ## Inspiration notes
+- Color Text was inspired by the work of [Colored-Console](https://github.com/colored-console/colored-console)
 - FIGlet was inspired by the work of [FIGlet.Net](https://github.com/WenceyWang/FIGlet.Net).
 - The base-control and some of its dependencies, Symbols, beyond console drivers were inspired by the work of [Sharprompt](https://github.com/shibayan/Sharprompt).